 What follows is a bevy of wall color ideas, including all those I’ve used for the various iterations of my current home.

-For a more in depth look at each of the rooms, you can click on the enclosed links, which will take you to the posts where they were revealed more fully.
+For a more in depth look at each of the rooms, you can click on the enclosed links (in pink), which will take you to the posts where they were revealed more fully.

 Original Entry Foyer – Mushroom Cap 177